BioPhoton/angular-ngrx-refactoring/README.md

 ***

 This is **NO BLABLA TALK**!
 Hands on live coding.
-We will start from a common state => Custom made stores/services that manages your state (dirty).
+We will start with custom made stores/services that manages your state dirty and spreaded all over the app.
-After I showed you **REAL RACE CONDITIONS** and broken state in the app we will fix this problem by implementing the REDUX pattern.
+After I showed you **REAL RACE CONDITIONS** and broken state in the app we will fix this problem by implementing the REDUX pattern and some RxJS operators.

-This is no beginners talk.
-I expect you to know the basics of REDUX and experienced some pain in statemanagement.
+**This is no beginners talk.
+I expect you to know the basics of REDUX and experienced some pain in statemanagement.**
 After this talk you will go home with enought knowledge to improve you redux implementation.

 We will: